Tuesday, May 31, 2022

 We spent the afternoon exploring and photographing an unusual ghost town, Kolmanskuppe, an enclave of houses, shops and a school which the desert is reclaiming (alternate spelling: Kolmanskop).
 It was an outpost of Namdeb (a joint venture of the Namibian government and De Beers with the motto, On diamonds we build) which once housed a thousand settlers after diamonds were found glinting in the sand by a railroad worker in 1908.

 In boom and bust fashion, the town sprang into existence by 1912, harvesting a million carats of diamonds per year.
 Intensive mining and discovery of even richer diamond fields to the south in 1928 led to the town’s inexorable decline in the 1930s and complete abandonment by 1956.
 Since then, it has been progressively decaying, with sand dunes reclaiming forlorn empty buildings.

-Our accommodations for two nights were the Lüderitz Nest Hotel, a modern accommodation on the waterfront.
+Our accommodation for two nights was the Lüderitz Nest Hotel, a modern accommodation on the waterfront.

 Wednesday June 1, 2022

 We returned in the morning to Kolmanskuppe to sign in to visit another abandoned diamond mining town, Elizabeth Bay.
 To visit this site, in an even more advanced state of decay, we had to sign separate waivers, lest a roof cave in on us or a floor give way.
 There is still some ongoing mining, mostly of industrial quality diamonds, so security is tight, with signs posted advising that there is no going to toilet before entering search rooms.